9ae/bagel/femmenoir/v4/script.md

 DIANE
 Always.
 ELANOR leans her head on DIANE’s shoulder.
 We pan to the sky that is lightening up, and we fade to white.

+---
+In the forest, stay too long night falls and it's harder to find their way out.
+They get lost, and google map doesn't seem to be working.
+Elanor thinks they should stay put, she can call her sister to get them help.
+Diane saids their are bear sightings in the forest.
+We hear a growl, let's get going.
+As they are walking Elanor hurts her ankle.
+Elanor tells her to go on a head, Diane refuses to leave.
+Diane rips her very expensive piece of clothing to wrap Elanor's ankle.
+They eventually make to the pond with Diane's knowledge about plants and Elanor's knowledge about these woods.
+Elanor recognizes that she could have died, and she wants start living her life the way she wants to now.

+Maybe Diane knew about the affair, but she truly believe that this is her chance at love.